 The night belonged to the hunter.

 A quivering full moon floated between the wispy clouds like a pale ghost, not daring to witness the scene that was about to unfold.
-The path through the deep forest was cast in a shadow and low branches reached out like a wraith’s skeletal talon.
+The path through the deep forest was cast in a shadow and the low branches reached out menacingly as a wraith’s skeletal talons would.
 Not a rustle of a leaf nor a flap of a wing could be heard.
-Nothing stirred.

 The hunter walked stealthily and waited for the ambush.
 There they were!
 There were so many of them tonight.
 Performing a dance and cooing melodiously.